ros2/design/articles/120_realtime_background.md

 ---
 layout: default
-title: ROS 2.0 in Realtime
+title: Introduction to Real-time Systems
-permalink: articles/realtime.html
+permalink: articles/realtime_background.html
-abstract: This article describes real-time computing requirements and how ROS 2 will fulfill them.
+abstract: This article is a brief survey of real-time computing requirements and methods to achieve real-time performance.
-published: false
+published: true
 author: Jackie Kay
 ---